Table of Contents

 Whiplash involves damage to the soft tissue in the neck.
 It occurs when the head is abruptly propelled forward in truck accidents and comes to a sudden halt.
 Whiplash can induce a variety of symptoms, ranging from moderate to severe, such as:

-Often, several treatments, surgical procedures, and physical therapy may be required for months or even years.
+Several treatments, surgical procedures, and physical therapy may often be required for months or even years.
 Because communication to various parts of the body can be cut off entirely following paralysis truck accident injuries, you may be permanently disabled.

 Another serious injury that can occur following a truck accident is a burn.
 Because a truck is bigger than a passenger car, it often causes significantly more damage when it collides, and there’s a considerable chance of rupturing gasoline tanks.